 Bryce G. Hoffman is an author, speaker, consultant, and strategic advisor who believes that individuals have the power to transform companies and cultures with the right processes.

 Hoffman wrote the bestselling book American Icon: Alan Mulally and the Fight to Save Ford Motor Company, which has become a manual for leaders who want to transform their companies.
-His latest book, Red Teaming: How Your Business Can Conquer the Competition by Challenging Everything, was just published by Crown Business in the United States and Little, Brown and Company in the United Kingdom.
-It will be published later in 2017 by Hayakawa Shobo in Japan, with Chinese and Korean editions following in 2018.
+His latest book, Red Teaming: How Your Business Can Conquer the Competition by Challenging Everything, was published by Crown Business in the United States and Little, Brown and Company in the United Kingdom in 2017.
+It is being published by Hayakawa Shobo in Japan in September 2018, with Chinese, Korean and Ukranian editions to follow.